🧑🏫 Automated & Algorithmic Trading Tutorial

 Automated and Algorithmic Trading Guide

-The Foreign Exchange is a fully-decentralized market where international currencies are traded over-the-counter.
-As there is no specific center that controls the raw of currency transactions, there is no single exchange rate for every pair.
-Nonetheless, due to currency arbitrage, exchange rates tend to trade very close to one another.
-Moreover, the Foreign Exchange market is extremely liquid with daily volumes exceeding 4 trillion US dollars.
-This combination of a decentralized market structure and enormous liquidity creates the perfect environment for the development of automated trading systems.
+The Foreign Exchange market is a fully decentralized marketplace where international currencies are traded over the counter.
+Since there is no central authority controlling currency transactions, there is no single exchange rate for each pair.
+However, due to currency arbitrage, exchange rates tend to remain very close to one another.
+Additionally, the Forex market is extremely liquid, with daily volumes exceeding 7 trillion US dollars (BIS, 2024).
+This combination of a decentralized structure and vast liquidity creates an ideal environment for the development of automated trading systems.

-Automated trading refers to the process of trading the global financial markets without any human intervention.
-Automated trading is a branch of systematic trading and consequently, all automated trading systems are systematic systems.
+Automated trading refers to the process of trading global financial markets without any human intervention.
+It is a branch of systematic trading, meaning all automated trading systems are systematic by nature.
 Systematic trading assumes:

-1. A rules-driven trading strategy that is based on objectively computable inputs
+• A rules-driven trading strategy based on objectively computable inputs

-2. The implementation of the strategy by eliminating the human emotional factor
+• Implementation of the strategy by eliminating human emotional factors

 According to Mitra, di Bartolomeo, and Banerjee (2011), automated trading can be classified into five main categories:

-(ii) Statistical Arbitrage (Exploiting trade opportunities deriving from market inefficiencies)
+(ii) Statistical Arbitrage (exploiting trading opportunities arising from market inefficiencies)

-(iii) Predatory Trading (The practice of entering thousands of orders while expecting to execute only a tiny fraction of them)
+(iii) Predatory Trading (entering thousands of orders while expecting to execute only a small fraction)

-(iv) Crossing Transactions (transacting with another entity without exposing the orders to other market participants)
+(iv) Crossing Transactions (trading directly with another entity without exposing orders to the wider market)

 (v) Electronic Liquidity Provision